 How to Identify Brand Attitude

-A customer's brand attitude is made up of two components: The strength of positive or negative association that a customer experiences with regard to a particular brand and the conviction that the positive or negative association is accurate.
+A customer's brand attitude is made up of two components: 1) The strength of positive or negative association that a customer experiences with regard to a particular brand; and 2) The conviction that the positive or negative association is accurate.
 In other words, how much does the customer like/dislike a brand, and how convinced is the customer that this perception about the brand is correct?

 A primary purpose of brand management is to move customers from one point on the continuum to another.
-And naturally, the objective is to move consumers up the continuum.
+Naturally, the objective is to move consumers up the continuum.
 For example, when analyzing customer satisfaction survey response data, a market researcher talks about moving the survey respondents from a mid-range box to the two top boxes in the scoring range.
-An example of this follows:

 A customer satisfaction survey often uses a 5-point rating scale, a practice that is similar to a Likert scale.
 The number five generally represents a very satisfied customer, while the number one represents a very dissatisfied customer.
 This convention is primarily due to the tendency of people to consider larger numbers as suggesting a better rating.
 This line of thinking is associated with the practice of using percentages with 100% considered to be the best possible score.